USRSE/usrse25/pages/attend/overview.md

 <a name="sched_overview"></a>
 ## Schedule Overview

+Breakfast and lunch are included with the conference registration Monday-Wednesday.
+Mornings start with plenary sessions (keynote speakers, awards, US-RSE updates, and more), followed by a choice of breakout sessions the rest of the day.

 #### Sunday: October 5

 Plan to arrive on Sunday.
 We'll get an early start Monday morning, and we're working on an informal registration reception on Sunday evening.

 #### Monday: October 6

-We will be starting early Monday morning with the first keynote address.
+We will be starting early Monday morning with breakfast, and then the first keynote address.
 The day includes an evening activity.

 #### Tuesday: October 7